Canterbury > GPs / Accident & Urgent Medical Care > Pegasus Health >

 Closed for lunch 12:30 PM - 1:30 PM Daily

-We partner with Practice Plus to provide same day virtual GP appointments for enrolled patients, as an extension of our regular medical centre team.
+Alternatively We also partner with Practice Plus to provide same day virtual GP appointments for enrolled patients, as an extension of our regular medical centre team.
 Practice Plus is available weekdays until 10pm and weekends/public holidays 8am-8pm.

 Click here to find out more and to register/book an appointment.